jcbmcn/jcbmcn.github.io/content/posts/2025-08-19-talosctl-cdktf-guide.md

 This will output a terraform plan.
 Review it and make sure it all looks good.
 The `TerraformOutput` we made won't show up until we approve.

 If it looks good, select approve.
-After hitting approve you'll see the `disks_ouptut`.
+After hitting approve you'll see the `disks_output`.
 Note down the disk you wish to target.
 In my case, it is `/dev/sdb`
 ```json
  {
       "bus_path": "/pci0000:00/0000:00:08.2/0000:04:00.0/ata1/host1/target1:0:0/1:0:0:0",